github/developer.github.com/content/guides/basics-of-authentication.md

 `user:email` scope.
 In that case, the application wouldn't have been granted what it asked for, but the granted scopes would have still been sufficient.

+Checking for scopes only before making requests is not enough since it's posible that users will change the scopes in between your check and the actual request.
+In case that happens, API calls you expected to succeed might fail with a `404` or `403` status, or return a different subset of information.

+To help you gracefully handle these situations, all API responses for requests made with valid tokens also contain an [`X-OAuth-Scopes` header][oauth scopes].
+This header contains the list of scopes of the token that was used to make the request.
+In addition to that, the Authorization API provides an endpoint to [check a token for validity][check token valid].
+Use this information to detect changes in token scopes, and inform your users of changes in available application functionality.

 ### Making authenticated requests

 At last, with this access token, you'll be able to make authenticated requests as